Step aside Pitbull; this Miami-born star is vying for international status as it takes its real estate prowess worldwide.

 The first stage: recruitment on and off campus

 Greenberg Traurig interviews at schools that are nationally ranked or well represented with alumni in the current attorney population.
 It also attends job fairs and hires judicial clerks.
-In 2021 it interviewed at 37 law schools and had 14 resume collections.
+In 2024 it interviewed at 45 law schools.

-If students do not make the interview schedule because their school uses a random lottery system, “we encourage students to contact the recruiting manager for the office in which they are interested,” says co-president and global chair of professional development and integration Brad D. Kaufman.
+If students do not make the interview schedule because their school uses a random lottery system, “we encourage students to contact the recruiting manager for the office in which they are interested,” says Senior Chairman and Global Chair of Professional Development and Integration Brad D. Kaufman.
 OCIs are conducted by shareholders (this is what Greenberg calls attorneys at a level similar to partner) and sometimes another attorney.
 Interviewers look for top academic performance, and a balance of interests in and out of law school.
 Kaufman adds: “We look at why the candidate is interested in our firm and ask them about practice area interests, because that will determine who the candidate should meet if there is a callback interview.”

 Top tips for this stage: